 Bailey asked Phillips about the mound of dirt.

-“That’s where we buried a man yesterday,” Phillips said, no doubt gratified that the new cemetery had its first resident.
+“That’s where we buried a man yesterday,” Phillips said, no doubt gratified that the new cemetery had its first paying customer.

 “The hell you did!”
 Bailey said with dismay.